sureshsehrawat/Jatbeats/README.md

 4. Build and run the "Amperfy" scheme

   >Real device testing: Amperfy has Apple CarPlay and Siri support.
 To test it on a real device a developer certificate with granted access to `com.apple.developer.playable-content` and `com.apple.developer.siri` is required.
 To test Amperfy without Apple CarPlay and Siri clear all entries in `Amperfy/Amperfy.entitlements`.

-## Beta test releases

-For more information, and to participate in the public beta releases, please visit [Amperfy Beta](https://github.com/BLeeEZ/amperfy/issues/25).

 ## Contribution